swbuehler/stevenwatsonbuehler.github.io/colophon.md

 ## Web tools.

-This site runs on the [Jekyll](https://jekyllrb.com/) engine, mainly for its simplicity, and is hosted on [Github](https://www.github.com).
+This site runs on the [Jekyll](https://jekyllrb.com/) engine, mainly for its simplicity with page editing, and is hosted on [Github](https://www.github.com).
 The content is publicly available in a [dedicated repository](https://github.com/swbuehler/swbuehler.github.io).
 The theme is based on the same one published by [Fabien Penso](http://blog.penso.info/), which is available in [this repository](https://github.com/penso/blog.penso.info) under an MIT license, and I continue to customize it as I feel like.
 I can write posts in HTML, Markdown (my preferred style), or Liquid, depending on the need.

-Over the last several months I've consolidated everything into a Windows-centric platform (mainly because I play games when I'm bored) and sold off or donated away all my Mac/Apple stuff.
-I use [Office 365 Personal](https://www.office.com) for most everything (especially Excel, the latest version of which handles JSON input spectacularly using "Get and Transform"), and some [Google Apps Script](https://script.google.com), [IFTTT](https://www.ifttt.com), and [Stringify](https://www.stringify.com) for doing a lot of things automatically.
+I use [Office 365 Personal](https://www.office.com) and a small iCloud account for most everything (especially Excel, the latest version of which handles JSON input spectacularly using "Get and Transform"), and some [Google Apps Script](https://script.google.com), [IFTTT](https://www.ifttt.com), and [Stringify](https://www.stringify.com) for doing a lot of things automatically.
 I use [Dash](https://dash.by) to keep track of mileage and vehicle issues.

 At least 90 percent of my social interaction is over [Facebook](https://fb.me/stevenwatsonbuehler), because that's where the people are that I interact with the most.
 I also post things to [Instagram](https://www.instagram.com/stevenwatsonb).
 I don't use [Twitter](https://www.twitter.com) any more, because it's too much noise.